 Sleeping on the side is the second-best position for the sciatica patient.
 Sleeping on the side works well to provide necessary relief from the pain and it also helps to minimize the pressure from the patient’s lower back.
-Moreover, this sciatica sleep position refrains from sleep directly on the back therefore no pressure will on the disc, sciatica nerve, and muscles.
+Moreover, this sciatica sleep position refrains from sleep directly on the back, therefore, no pressure will be on the disc, sciatica nerve, and muscles.

-Now, take some pillow and keep it between your knees and it will reduce the pressure from the sciatic nerve.
-Moreover, sleeping with pillow between legs will stop the spine from rotating.
+Now, take a pillow and keep it between your knees and it will reduce the pressure from the sciatic nerve.
+Moreover, sleeping with a pillow between legs will stop the spine from rotating.

 Sleep on The Stomach (should avoid)

-If you are a sciatica patient, sleep on the stomach is not considered good sleeping positions for sciatica relief instead it is absolutely terrible.
+If you are a sciatica patient, sleeping on the stomach is not considered a good sleeping position for sciatica relief instead it is absolutely terrible.
 This position pulls the low back (downwards) results in causing irritation and inflammation, making the pain worse.
 Sleep on the stomach will not only elevate your pain level but also damage the nerve.

 How To Prevent Sciatica Pain While Sleeping?